Galser/ptfe-prodmount-vc-cloud/README.md

 # How-to

 ## Build infrastructure
-- You will need to have SSH key in RSA format available at the default location :
+- Beforehand you will need to have SSH key in RSA format available at the default location :
   - `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`
-  This key is going to be used later to connect to the instance where TFE will be running.
+  > This key is going to be used later to connect to the instance where TFE will be running.

-- Prepare AWS auth credentials (You can create security credentials on [this page](https://console.aws.amazon.com/iam/home?#security_credential).) via env variables, execute in the command line :
+- Prepare AWS auth credentials (You can create security credentials on [this page](https://console.aws.amazon.com/iam/home?#security_credential).)
+To export them via env variables, execute in the command line :
     ```
     export AWS_ACCESS_KEY_ID="YOUR ACCESS KEY"
     export AWS_SECRET_ACCESS_KEY="YOUR SECRET KEY"
     ```
 - Prepare GoDaddy authentication for your domain DNS management - register and export as env variables GoDaddy API keys.
     - Use this link : https://developer.godaddy.com/keys/ ( pay attention that you are creating API key in **production** area)
-    - Export them via :
+    - Export them by executing :
     ```bash
     export GODADDY_API_KEY=MY_KEY
     export GODADDY_API_SECRET=MY_SECRET